Jeff Immelt says he’s not going to be the CEO of Uber

 Seven things I have learned about writing software

-Former G.E.
-CEO Jeff Immelt says he’s not going to be the CEO of Uber.
+Former GE CEO Jeff Immelt says he’s not going to be the CEO of Uber.

 After weeks of being considered for the top job, Immelt tweeted: